-CCCERA issued a Request For Proposal (RFP) in April 2018 and was pleased to select Northern Trust as its new custodian effective March 1, 2019.
-The purpose was to assess and confirm that the custodial services were the most effective, cost efficient, best use of technology, and continued to be in the best interests of CCCERA, its members, and beneficiaries.
-This accomplishment involved on-boarding and transitioning of over 70 investment manager and fund accounts holding a portfolio of \$8.6 billion in assets.
+CCCERA successfully transitioned in March 2019 to Northern Trust as its new custodian bank in a seamless and efficient manner.
+The intended purpose for the conversion is to ensure that the custodial services were the most effective, cost efficient, best use of technology, and continued to be in the best interests of CCCERA, its members, and beneficiaries.
+This accomplishment involved on-boarding and transitioning of over 70 investment manager and fund accounts.